couchbaselabs/node-ottoman/README.md

 ### Introduction

-Set up your ottoman instance with a connection to couchbase.
+Set up your Ottoman instance with a connection to Couchbase.
 ```javascript
 var ottoman = require('ottoman');
 var couchbase = require('couchbase');